 If federal income tax is withheld from your distribution, state income taxes may also be withheld.
 Your state of residence will determine your state income tax withholding requirements, if any.
 Please refer to the list below.
 Your state of residence is determined by your legal address of record provided for your IRA.
 The information provided is general in nature and should not be considered legal or tax advice.
 Please contact your investment representative, tax advisor, or state taxing authority for assistance.

 For residents of AK, FL, HI, MS, NH, NV, SD, TN, TX, WA, and WY: State income tax withholding is not available on your IRA distributions.

 For residents of AR, IA, KS, MA, ME, OK, and VT: If federal income tax is withheld, state income tax of at least your state's minimum requirements must be withheld in addition to federal income tax withholding at the time of your distribution.
 If you elect out of federal income tax withholding, state income tax will not be withheld unless you indicate otherwise.

-For residents of CA, NC, and OR: If federal income tax is withheld, state income tax of at least your state's minimum requirements must be withheld in addition to federal income tax withholding at the time of your distribution unless you elect not to have state income taxes withheld.
+For residents of CA, DE, NC, and OR: If federal income tax is withheld, state income tax of at least your state's minimum requirements must be withheld in addition to federal income tax withholding at the time of your distribution unless you elect not to have state income taxes withheld.

-For residents of DE: State income tax of at least your state's minimum requirements must be withheld regardless of whether or not federal income tax is withheld unless you elect not to have state income taxes withheld.
+For residents of MS: State income tax of at least your state's minimum requirements must be withheld regardless of whether or not federal income tax is withheld unless you elect not to have state income taxes withheld.